thothrex/imperialbattles/README.md

 Your privateInfo.ini file must be updated on the server to represent the new host address and database password.
 Make sure the db passwword is a good one!
 The .htaccess file included prevents access to this .ini file, but it is your job to ensure this is reflected in the server's actual access permissions.

+The sql/ folder is just for setup purposes.
+It doesn't matter if this is public or not, but it doesn't need to be uploaded to the server.

+All other files should go under your server's public access directory (e.g. htdocs, public_html, www, etcetera).
+The directory structure needs to be maintained as-is.

 ## Built With

 * [jQuery](https://jquery.com/) - JavaScript web-dev standard library